ostudent826/devops_experts_project/windows-setup-guide.md

 ### **Required Versions**
 - Python 3.11 or newer
 - Git (latest version)
-- MySQL 8.0 or newer
-- Docker Desktop with Kubernetes support
-- kubectl compatible with your Kubernetes version
 - Helm 3.x
 - OpenJDK 17.0.13 or newer (Temurin distribution)
+- Docker-Desktop
+- minikube
+- MySQL 8.0 or newer

 ## **3.1 Install Missing Dependencies Using Chocolatey**
 ### **Individual Installation Commands**
 Install only what you need:

-*For wsl you need install it manually - https://www.youtube.com/watch?app=desktop&v=7KVdJ43dQmE*

 ```cmd
 # For Python (3.11+)